revaturelabs/covid-analysis/twitter-general/tweet-covid19-emoji/README.md

 ## Project Description

-This application reads in twitter data from the S3 bucket and analyses the covid vs non-covid related hashtags
+This application reads in twitter data from the S3 bucket and analyses the frequency of covid vs non-covid related emojis

 ## Technologies Used